codemo1991/AnyLibrarys/README.md

 ## 💬 Contact & Contribution
 - If you have questions, please submit an Issue
 - If you're interested, welcome to submit a PR
-- For other inquiries, please contact me at: codemo1991@gmail.com
+- For other inquiries, please contact me at: codemo1991@gmail.com or discord: https://discord.gg/z7MW5UK4